Baked Crab Cakes

 Old Bay Seasoning – You should be able to find Old Bay Seasoning in the spice aisle of your local grocer.

-If you are unable to locate it, feel free to make your own homemade version by combining celery salt, paprika, black pepper, cayenne pepper, ground dry mustard, ground mace, ground cinnamon, ground cardamom, allspice, cloves, and ginger.
+If you are unable to find it in the store, feel free to make your own homemade version by combining celery salt, paprika, black pepper, cayenne pepper, ground dry mustard, ground mace, ground cinnamon, ground cardamom, allspice, cloves, and ginger.

 First: While the crab cakes are baking, make the Old Bay tartar sauce.